-U.S. Lawmakers close to deal on new coronavirus funding for small business: officials
+U.S. lawmakers close to deal on new coronavirus funding for small business: officials

 An agreement would end a stalemate that has lasted more than a week over Republican President Donald Trump's request to add $250 billion to a small-business loan program.
 Congress established the program last month as part of a $2.3 trillion coronavirus economic relief plan, but it has already run out of money.

-"I think we're very close to an agreement," Nancy Pelosi, speaker of the Democratic-controlled House of Representatives, said in an interview with ABC's "This Week" broadcast on Sunday.

-Vice President Mike Pence also said on "Fox News Sunday" that negotiations are going on and "We're very close."

-Pelosi and Schumer wanted more money for small businesses but also sought more coronavirus response funds for state and local governments and hospitals, as well as food assistance for the poor.
+Democratic leaders had wanted more money for small businesses but with additional safeguards to ensure that credit is reaching businesses in underserved communities.
+They also sought more coronavirus response funds for state and local governments and hospitals, as well as food assistance for the poor.

-"We want to make sure that it's reaching all of America's small businesses," Pelosi said.
-She said she also wanted police and fire departments, health care workers, doctors, nurses and teachers to be compensated too and not fired.

-"That’s why we’re asking for the additional funds in the package, as well as for hospitals so that we can do testing, testing, testing" for the presence of coronavirus in communities.

-Governors of hard hit states such as New York and New Jersey have said they need more federal funding to increase testing.

-Democratic lawmakers from battleground districts are already under attack by Republican campaign operatives because the emergency loans for small businesses have dried up.
-Last week some of these Democrats said their congressional leaders should prioritize the small business funding and get it flowing again.

-Pelosi, however, said there was an opportunity to get money for the hospitals, teachers and firefighters in the interim funding bill.
+Mnuchin said the current measure being negotiated did not contain new funding for state and local governments.

+"The president has heard from governors and he’s prepared to discuss that in the next bill,” Mnuchin said.
 Congress plans to take up another major coronavirus relief legislation after the small business fund is replenished.

+Governors of hard hit states such as New York and New Jersey have said they need more federal funding for increased testing for the presence of the coronavirus and to cope with the pandemic's effect on their budgets.

+If the federal government wants to reopen and stimulate the U.S. economy, they need to support states' efforts to fund their operations, said Massachusetts Governor Charlie Baker, a Republican.

+"If we're going to be laying off tens of thousands of people at the time where they want to reopen the economy, we're going to be swimming against the current they're trying to create," Baker said on CBS "Face the Nation."

 (Reporting by Lindsay Dunsmuir and Doina Chiacu; Editing by Daniel Wallis and Grant McCool)